USD ($)

 With PoE, power-sourcing equipment (such as PoE switches) can deliver electrical power to PoE-enabled devices without the need for separate power cables.

-The picture below is the Cisco Catalyst c2960x 48 port PoE switch, a normal twisted pair Ethernet cable is required to connect from switch ports to the end devices, such as an access point (access point does not require any other external power) to withdraw power.
+The picture below is the Cisco Catalyst c2960x 48 port PoE switch.
+A normal twisted pair Ethernet cable is required to connect from switch ports to the end devices, such as an access point (access point does not require any other external power) to withdraw power.

 This eliminates the need for additional power outlets near these devices and simplifies cabling.